A hike to the centre of the Earth

 “General Nyiragongo,” my guide said and smiled.
 “Because when he comes, everyone runs.”

 But when looking down at the lava lake, I didn’t feel any fear.
 Just pure, bubbling joy.
 I started to think about what my friends were doing.
 Most of them were probably at work right now or stuck in traffic.
 Here I was, in the middle of the planet staring down into the ‘gates of hell’.
 It was like time had stood still here.
 Like we had been transported to this wonderfully weird place in time machines, back to a prehistoric era when dinosaurs roamed the planet and the continents were still taking shape.
-A couple of times, I looked around to make sure there wasn’t a T-Rex sneaking up behind my back.
+I glanced around a few times to make sure there wasn’t a T-Rex sneaking up behind my back.

 Watch the video below for a taste of what you can expect…